Poor eyesight is a common problem in our world. It is of two types–

-- Consuming good amount of apple and grapes helps in improving your eyesight.
+- Consuming a good amount of apples and grapes helps in improving your eyesight.

-- Almond is ideal for eyes.
-It strengthens the vision, and calm mental stress.
+- Almond is ideal for the eyes.
+It strengthens the vision and calms mental stress.

 - Do regular exercise or a morning walk.
 Walk barefoot on green grass.

-- Avoid smoking, excessive intake of alcohol, coffee or tea.
+- Avoid smoking, and excessive intake of alcohol, coffee or tea.

-- Massage the scalp and feet with Mustard oil (You can also use Coconut oil or Amla oil or brahmi oil or castor oil).
+- Massage the scalp and feet with Mustard oil (You can also use Coconut oil, Amla oil or Brahmi oil or castor oil).
 The oil pulls heat from the eyes and promotes sound sleep.